Learning to Reach, Swim, Walk and Fly in One Trial: Data-Driven Control with Scarce Data and Side Information: Problem Formulation

-Assumption~\ref{ass:lipshitz-bounds} is common in the framework of optimal control.
+\begin{assumption}[\textsc{Lipschitz systems}] Given a set $\mathcal{A} \subseteq \mathbb{R}^n$, $f_k$ and $g_{p,k}$ admit local Lipschitz constants $L^w_{f_k}, L^{w}_{g_{p,k}}> 0$ on $\mathcal{A}$, for some $w \in \mathbb{R}^n_+$ and for all $k \in \Nn, p \in \Nd$. \end{assumption} Assumption~\ref{ass:lipshitz-bounds} is common in the framework of optimal control.
 We emphasize that even though we use the weighted norm to define the Lipschitz constants, the results of this paper can be straightforwardly extended to general modulus of continuity assumption on $f$ and $g_p$.
 The weighted norm has the advantage of providing information on the relative importance of each variable in the function.

-Recall that the domain $\mathcal{X} \in \mathbb{IR}^n$ is bounded.
-Thus, by Assumption~\ref{ass:lipshitz-bounds}, $f_k$ and $g_{p,k}$ admit Lipschitz constants on $\mathcal{X}$.
-We exploit such a knowledge by considering Side information~\ref{side:Lip} that provides upper bounds on the Lipschitz constants of $f$ and $g_p$.
-However, it is worth noting that we can estimate with certain confidence such bounds on the fly using the data from the system's current trajectory.
+Besides, the domain $\mathcal{X} \in \mathbb{IR}^n$ is bounded.
+Thus, by Assumption~\ref{ass:lipshitz-bounds}, $f_k$ and $g_{p,k}$ admit global Lipschitz constants on $\mathcal{X}$.
+We exploit such a knowledge by assuming \emph{known upper bounds} on the Lipschitz constants.
+That is, we have access to $\lipfk \in \mathbb{R}_+$ and $\lipgpk \in \mathbb{R}_+$ as known upper bounds on the Lipschitz constants $L^w_{f_k}$ and $L^{w}_{g_{p,k}}$, respectively, for $k \in \Nn$ and $p \in \Nd$.
+We emphasize that the Lipschitz bounds can be directly estimated from data at the expense of weakening some of the guarantees in this paper.
+Our numerical experiments use Lipschitz bounds estimated from data.